One year after the horrific BP oil spill locals still feel BP isn’t managing the situation properly.

 It is not known why the ship ran aground in the early hours of Wednesday morning.
 None of the 25-man crew were injured in the accident.

-Steven Joyce, New Zealand’s transport minister, told Al Jazeera he was not confident that an ecological disaster could be prevented.
+Joyce said he was not confident that an ecological disaster could be prevented.

 The weather in the Bay of Plenty is forecast to deteriorate early next week, giving added urgency to efforts to remove the oil in case the ship breaks apart in heavy swells.

-Maritime New Zealand said two wildlife rescue centres had been set up, but could not confirm reports that seals had been seen covered in oil.
+It said two wildlife rescue centres had been set up, but could not confirm reports that seals had been seen covered in oil.

 Animal welfare group Forest and Bird said species of marine bird life at risk from the spill included blue penguins, shear-waters, gannets and petrels.